Brian Blessed: Personal life

-In 1963, Blessed, then in his late twenties, assisted a mother giving birth in Richmond Park, London.
+In 1963, Blessed, then in his late 20s, assisted a mother giving birth in Richmond Park, London.
 He delivered the healthy baby girl, then bit through the umbilical cord.
-He later recounted "I was covered in blood, my shirt was covered in blood, I was wrapping her, wiping her, [saying] 'it's alright, darling'....
+He later recounted, "I was covered in blood, my shirt was covered in blood, I was wrapping her, wiping her, [saying] 'it's all right, darling'....
 And I was licking the baby's face."

-In 1978, Blessed married actress Hildegarde Neil.
-They both live in Windlesham, Surrey.
+Blessed's first marriage was to the American actress and Egyptologist Ann Bomann, whom he met in Bristol.
+They had a daughter together, Catherine, but later divorced.
+Blessed was then married to actress Hildegarde Neil from 1978 until Neil's death in 2023.
 Their daughter, Rosalind, is an actress.

-Blessed owns several dogs and is a patron of the charity Pet Respect.
-In 2011 he became a patron for Hopefield Animal Sanctuary in Brentwood, Essex.
+Blessed lives in Windlesham, Surrey.
+He owns several dogs and is a patron of the charity Pet Respect.
+In 2011, he became a patron for Hopefield Animal Sanctuary in Brentwood, Essex.

+Blessed is a black belt in judo.

 Health

 Blessed suffered a nervous breakdown at age 18.
-He eventually recovered with the support of friends, family and his speech teacher.
+He eventually recovered with the support of friends, family, and his speech teacher.

 On 19 January 2015, Blessed collapsed on stage during a performance of King Lear with the Guildford Shakespeare Company, in which his daughter Rosalind was also acting.
 He received medical attention from a doctor in the audience and returned to the stage to complete the play 20 minutes later.
 On 30 January 2015, it was announced that Blessed had been "compelled to withdraw" from the production on the advice of his heart specialist.
 He has been fitted with a pacemaker.

 Honours

 He has honorary degrees from the University of Bradford (awarded July 2003) and Sheffield Hallam University (awarded 2004) and has also been awarded the honorary title of "Official Shoutsperson" by the University of York's Douglas Adams Society.

 In 2011, the student union at the University of York voted to name a new study area the "Brian Blessed Centre for Quiet Study".
-The same year, Blessed was nominated for the post of Chancellor of the University of Cambridge, following a campaign by graduates.
+The same year, Blessed was nominated for the post of chancellor of the University of Cambridge, following a campaign by graduates.
 He was later awarded Honorary Membership of the Cambridge Union in recognition of his nomination.

 Blessed was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to the arts and charity.